Testosteron_Frauen

 Why women need testosterone too

-If you’ve ever had your hormones checked, you know that testosterone isn’t unique to men.
+If you’ve ever had your hormones checked, you’ll know that testosterone is not only found in men.
 In fact, it is present in all people – just in different amounts.
 Women also produce testosterone (in our ovaries and adrenal glands).
 While we tend to have lower levels than men, this hormone is far from insignificant.
 Reasons why we need it:

 Testosterone gives energy and vitality

-Testosterone contributes to our overall energy level and vitality.
-It helps regulate mood and gets us up and going (important for an active lifestyle!).
+Testosterone contributes to our general energy levels and vitality.
+It helps to regulate mood and ensures that we can get up and get going (important for an active lifestyle!).

 Testosterone for muscles and bones